 I hope that gives you an idea of how much it costs to live for one month in Antigua, Guatemala.
 More or less, at least!

-Also, we typically worked at home or in coffee shops, so this month we didn’t incur any expenses for coworking spaces.
+Also, we typically worked at home or in coffee shops, so we didn’t incur any expenses for coworking spaces.

 The Best Time to Live in Antigua as a Nomad

-Like many Central American countries, the best time to visit Antigua in Guatemala will be during the dry months from November – April.
+Like many Central American countries, the best time to visit Antigua, Guatemala, will be during the dry months from November to April.

-January might be the busiest, along with March for Easter celebrations.
-But I’d say definitely between January – early April is the best for Antigua, particularly because you’ll have better weather to do activities such as the Acatenango 2-day overnight trek or the Pacaya Volcano trek.
+I’d say that between January and early April is the best time of year to visit and live in Antigua, mainly because you’ll have better weather for activities like the Acatenango 2-day overnight trek or the Pacaya Volcano trek.

 Days are warm yet fresh, with clear skies.
 When we arrived in Antigua in early May, we were already getting lots of cloudy, somewhat chilly days with lots of rain.

-This made exploring around and checking off our adventure bucket list a little harder.
-(It’s actually why we didn’t have the chance to do the Acatenango trek).
+This made exploring around and checking off our adventure bucket list a little harder, and why we didn’t have the chance to hike Acatenango.

 Transportation – Getting to & Around as Nomads in Antigua Guatemala

-It’s located about 45 km (28 mi) west of Guatemala City, making it easy to reach by car after landing at the airport.
+It’s located about 45 km (28 mi) west of Guatemala City, which makes it easy to reach by taxi or shuttle transfer after landing at the airport.

-That said, the easy way to reach Antigua is to fly into the La Aurora International Airport.
+That said, the easy way to get to Antigua is to fly into La Aurora International Airport, in Guatemala City.

-From there, rent a car if you feel comfortable driving in Guatemala or hitch an Uber.
-I don’t recommend hopping directly on an infamous chicken bus for this trip.
+From there, rent a car if you feel comfortable driving in Guatemala or grab a taxi/shuttle.
+I don’t recommend hopping directly on a chicken bus, the typical local transportation, for this trip.

-Plus, Ubers aren’t that expensive in Guatemala and it’s the easiest way to get from the airport to Antigua.
-We took one in the opposite direction – from Antigua to Guatemala City nearby the airport – and it cost us only 155Q including tip ($20) for a 50-minute ride.
+Ubers aren’t that expensive in Guatemala, and they are among the easiest ways to get from the airport to Antigua.
+We took one in the opposite direction, from Antigua to Guatemala City near the airport, and it cost us only 155Q, including a tip ($20) for a 50-minute ride.
+In 2024, depending on demand, you’ll most likely pay somewhere between $35 and $45.

-Once in Antigua, you can get around the center on foot.
+Once in Antigua, you can easily get around the center on foot.

 It takes about 20 minutes to cross the entire center.
 Otherwise, silver tuk-tuks can be hired with a wave of the palm.
 Uber, as I mentioned, is available too.